olearczuk/b-suitors/README.md

 		Q = V
 		Q' = {}
 		while Q is not {}:
-			ffor all vertices u in Q in parallel: i = 1
+			for all vertices u in Q do in parallel: i = 1
 				while i <= b(u) and N(u) ix not exhausted:
 					Let p in N(u) be an eligible partner of u;